WislaCode

 Microservices Architecture

 Shifting from a monolithic structure to a microservices architecture enables banks to scale and manage their systems more efficiently.
-With microservices, different functions are isolated, meaning that issues or updates in one part of the Open Banking API won’t disrupt the rest of the system.
+With microservices, different functions are isolated, meaning that issues or updates in one part of the open banking API won’t disrupt the rest of the system.
 This isolation enhances reliability and improves response times.

 API‑First Approach